 In the garden, my kids have the opportunity to use and engage all five of their senses.
 The colors range from vibrant to dull.
 The sounds range from chaotic to peaceful depending on the activity we’re doing in the garden, from sounds of digging to sounds of picking plants to the sounds of the nature around us.
 The smells range from pleasant to putrid and everything interesting in-between.
 I love the smell of fresh soil, but I hate the smell of fresh manure.
 The variety of tastes after harvesting the fruits and vegetables we grow.
 The feeling of the dirt and the plants and the surroundings.
 I love that all five senses are engaged in gardening so this is a huge focus for me.

 - Healthy Eating

 I don’t know that there is any better way to promote healthy eating than helping the kids learn about where food comes from and where our food gets its nutrients.
-Healthy eating habits are vital for the development of our mind and our body.
+Healthy eating habits are vital to the development of both our minds and bodies.
 Kids have a hard enough time eating their fruits and veggies, but there is something so satisfying about the reward of eating that tomato after working so hard to create it.
 Gardening is a great way to put my kids on the right path to eating healthy.

 - Fine Motor Skills

 Fine motor skills lead to high achieving academic skills.
 In the garden, my kids have the opportunity to pour water on seeds they’ve planted in holes that they’ve dug.
 Each activity in gardening takes strength and control and will help make them better students as they grow.
 I’m not just growing plants, I’m growing people.